landbu/Minesweeper/README.md

 - Fixed a bug with big_clear
 - Added some long-needed comments
 #### Removed
-- Removed all of the prime_nears stuff, simple decided I didn't feel the concept neccisary
+- Removed all of the prime_nears stuff, simple decided I didn't feel the concept necessary

 ### Version 0.5.0

 #### Added or changed
-- Added a game_over() function so that the player actually looses when clicking on a lava infested tile/block
+- Added a game_over() function so that the player actually loses when clicking on a lava infested tile/block
 - Added a proper, tkinter, menu and a function that make sures the entered height and width are valid inputs
 - Cleaned up the code a bit